seananderson/portfolio-review/ms.md

 ## Precision of the metaphor

 The definition of an asset in ecological portfolios has been broad.
 Recent work has, for example, considered protected areas [@ando2012], salmon abundance [@greene2010; @moore2010; @schindler2010; @carlson2011], and shark habitat [@yates2012] as assets in ecological portfolios.
 But we have only begun to see the types of ecological assets that can be considered.
 We suggest the question shouldn't be whether some ecological unit matches a specific definition of an asset but rather if considering that unit in an asset-portfolio context is useful.
 Importantly, how we invest in an ecological asset affects its interpretation in a portfolio context.
-We outline two investment styles that we refer to as partial- and whole-asset investment (Fig. \ref{fig:salmonport}).
+Below we outline two investment styles that we refer to as partial- and whole-asset investment (Fig.
+\ref{fig:salmonport}).

-Partial-asset investments (Fig. \ref{fig:salmonport}) are akin to the traditional concept of a financial portfolio.
-An investor has a fixed quantity of money to invest and the investor uses that money to buy portions of a number of financial assets.
+Partial-asset investment are akin to the traditional concept of a financial portfolio (Fig. \ref{fig:salmonport}a).
+In finance, an investor has a fixed quantity of money to invest and the investor uses that money to buy portions of financial assets.
 The majority of financial portfolio theory has been developed around this investment model.
 An ecological example would be a fisher allocating harvesting resources into fishing a suite of species [@baldursson1997; @edwards2004; @kasperski2013].
+Alternatively, a grizzly bear might consume fish from a number of streams (Fig. \ref{fig:salmonport}a).
 In both the financial and ecological context, partial-asset investment allows the investor to alter his or her investment with relative ease.
+Both the fisher and grizzly bear can often choose to allocate their efforts across different species or different streams.

-Whole-asset investments (Fig. \ref{fig:salmonport}) are less common in finance but abundant in ecology.
+Whole-asset investment are less common in finance but abundant in ecology (Fig. \ref{fig:salmonport}b).
 In a whole-asset investment, the investor chooses to invest his or her resources in the entirety of an asset.
 For example, a financial investor might purchase a suite of small businesses.
 In ecology, a manager might manage a suite (catchment) of salmon populations [@schindler2010].
+At the same time, a conservation agency might campaign for a certain allocation of conservation efforts toward that catchment.
-Alternatively, a grizzly bear might consume from a portfolio of salmon species in a single river.
-In these whole-asset examples, if the investor wishes to redistribute investment, the investor must change the size of the assets themselves.
+(Fig. \ref{fig:salmonport}b).
+In these whole-asset examples, if the investor wishes to redistribute investment, the investor must change the size of the assets themselves (e.g. by changing the habitat available for each salmon population).
 Furthermore, different investors invested in the same ecological assets may have disparate goals but the assets must be the same size in each investor's portfolio.
-For example, fisheries management and conservation agencies might disagree on salmon return targets for a portfolio of salmon stocks, but ultimately must come to a consensus if they are invested in the same stocks (Fig. \ref{fig:salmonport}).
+For example, the fisheries management and conservation agencies might disagree on salmon return targets for a portfolio of salmon stocks, but ultimately must come to a consensus if their portfolios share stocks.

 Why distinguish partial- and whole-asset investments in ecological portfolios?
 The investment style affects: (1) How easy it is for an investor to increase